When to File a Trademark

 Should I File for a Trademark Before Marketing?

 On the one hand, registering your trademark prior to using it in marketing materials means waiting a long time to start marketing.
-On the other hand, using your trademark in a marketing campaign before you register means you might have to throw it all out and start from scratch if your trademark is denied.
+On the other hand, using your trademark in a marketing campaign before you register means you might have to throw it all out and start from scratch (or forgo the dream of federal registration) if your trademark is denied.

 Basically, there’s no right answer.
 (Don’t you love to hear that?)